Update

 Unfortunately, even an update can run into problems.
 Below are different reasons why an update may run into problems.

-- The update is not compatible with your computer or the hardware in your computer.
-To get a custom update or find special instructions, you'd need to work with the developer of the update.
+• The update is not compatible with your computer or the hardware in your computer.
+To get a custom update or find special instructions, you'd need to work with the update developer.

 2. An update is installing the latest up-to-date code and fixes.
 For example, Computer Hope may recommend updating your software to resolve an issue you may be experiencing.